Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/profile.md

   - Enhanced narrative coherence and character continuity across the project.

 ### Validation Points
 - **How to Verify Success**:
+    - Review the newly added interaction script for coherence and alignment with established character motivations.
+    - Conduct a peer review with stakeholders to ensure the script reflects the intended narrative tension and character development.
+    - Validate that the interaction scenarios meet the quality criteria of 90% satisfaction in character engagement metrics.
+- **How to Verify Success**:
   - Check that the duplicated profile matches the original with a variance of less than 5%.
 - **What Output to Check**: